microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Delivery/HOL_PartsUnlimited_WebSite_Continuous_Delivery.md

 -   An active Visual Studio Online account

--   An Visual Studio 2015 or Visual Studio 2013 Update 5 client

 -   Project Admin rights to the Visual Studio Online account

 ### Tasks Overview: ###